 Facing Failure

 Obi-Wan’s trauma is linked to his failures.
-And, yes, failure is real.
-One piece of bumper sticker wisdom I loath is the idea that failures aren’t real, they are just opportunities in disguise.
-While this thought is uplifting it creates a bypass, a way to avoid addressing the psychological, emotional, and spiritual pain of a failure by rushing to find the opportunity.
-Conversely, one must avoid relentlessly wallowing in the darkness of a failure for this creates stagnation, not strength.
-Before we delve into Obi-Wan’s fictional tale let’s pause for a real life example of facing failure.
+And yes, failure is real.
+One piece of bumper-sticker wisdom I loathe is the idea that failures aren’t real; they are just opportunities in disguise.
+While this thought is uplifting, it creates a form of bypassing, a way to avoid addressing the psychological, emotional, and spiritual pain by rushing to find the opportunity.
+Conversely, one must avoid relentlessly wallowing in the darkness, for this creates stagnation, not strength.
+Before we delve into Obi-Wan’s fictional tale, let’s pause for a real-life example of facing failure.

 In the 1984 NBA Finals Magic Johnson failed in the clutch.
-He made a bad pass in the final minute of game four that was stolen by Robert Parish.
-He also missed two crucial free-throws in overtime.
-The Lakers lost game four.
-They also lost game two for a variety of reasons, not least among them was Magic dribbling out the clock in regulation, preventing the Lakers from taking a shot to win at the end of regulation.
-Celtic fans took to taunting Magic by calling him “Tragic Johnson” the remainder of the series.
+He made a bad pass in the final minute of Game Four that was stolen by Robert Parish.
+He also missed two crucial free throws in overtime.
+The Lakers lost Game Four.
+They also lost Game Two for a variety of reasons, not least among them was Magic dribbling out the clock in regulation, preventing the Lakers from taking a shot to win at the end of the game.
+Celtic fans enthusiastically taunted Magic with the nickname “Tragic Johnson” the remainder of the series.

-I fear that when we diminish the reality of failure we also diminish the reality of resilience.
-I write that with a sense of dread for I am a teacher and schools seek to teach students resilience while attempting, on a regular basis, to erase failure.
+When we diminish the reality of failure, we also diminish the reality of resilience.
+I write that with a sense of dread, for I am a teacher and schools increasingly seek to teach students resilience while attempting to erase failure itself.
 Dear American educational system, you can’t have the light without the darkness.

 Obi-Wan’s Failure and Trauma

 Let’s look at his ledger.
 He engaged in a brutal lightsaber duel against Darth Maul alongside his mentor Qui-Gon Jinn.
 Maul was defeated but Qui-Gon was killed while Obi-Wan was momentarily sidelined behind a laser shield.
-If only Obi-Wan was faster perhaps Qui-Gon would have survived.
+If only Obi-Wan was faster, perhaps Qui-Gon would have survived.
 As Qui-Gon dies he secures a promise from Obi-Wan to train young Anakin Skywalker.
 This, as all Star Wars fans know, does not end well.
 Anakin rejected his teacher, turning to the dark side and becoming Darth Vader.
-When Order 66 was issued Vader storms a Jedi temple and massacres younglings just learning the ways of the Force.
+When Order 66 was issued Vader stormed a Jedi temple and massacred younglings just learning the ways of the Force.
 Obi-Wan tracks down his former apprentice and defeats him in combat.
-In the course of the fight he dismembers a young man whom he had great affection for, leaving Vader for dead as flames engulfed his body.
-This was no victory as the old republic, which Obi-Wan swore to protect, was falling into ruin as Revenge of the Sith ends with the Empire ascending.
+In the course of the fight he dismembers a young man whom he called brother, leaving Vader for dead as flames engulfed his body.
+This was no victory.
+The old republic, which Obi-Wan swore to protect, was falling into ruin as Revenge of the Sith ended and the Empire ascended.

 The Power (Force?) of Erik Erikson’s Theory

 His personal disconnect also manifests in his mission as a silent guardian watching over Luke Skywalker.
-While he does perform this duty it is with a passionless, robotic disconnect.
-He performs this duty (watching over Luke) but does not even keep himself “fit” enough (Force attuned) to be of profound service if a serious threat should arise.
-This disconnect is also revealed in his ineffective but desperate attempts to connect to Qui-Gon’s Force ghost.
+While he does perform this duty, it is with a passionless, almost robotic detachment.
+He performs this duty but does not even keep himself attuned to the Force, which could limit his capacity to serve should a serious threat arise.
+This fractured self is also revealed in his ineffective but desperate attempts to connect to Qui-Gon’s Force ghost.

-Erikson taught that, if one fell into isolating habits between the ages of 18-40, another debilitating trait could develop.
-As life keeps rolling on, the isolated 40 year old may develop a sense of stagnation between the ages of 40-65, thus losing interest in growth and service to others.
+Erikson taught that if an individual fell into isolating habits between the ages of 18-40, another debilitating trait could develop.
+As life continues, the isolated adult may develop a sense of stagnation between the ages of 40-65, thus losing interest in growth and service to others.
 Obi-Wan does not appear to be walking a terribly healthy or heroic path when we are reacquainted with him.

 Habits of the Mind

-Stephen C. Hayes, clinical psychologist and professor at the University of Nevada, stresses that healing means to become whole again and that the process can take time (5).
+Stephen C. Hayes, clinical psychologist and professor at the University of Nevada, stresses that healing means becoming whole again and that the process can take time (5).
 Time, however, does not heal wounds alone.
 Time merely grants us the time to heal.
-According to Hayes part of the healing process includes embracing a sense of purpose.
+According to Hayes, part of the healing process includes embracing a sense of purpose.
 That’s a strike against Obi-Wan.
-He is fulfilling a duty by watching over Luke but the sense of purpose is lacking.
+He is fulfilling a duty by watching over Luke, but the sense of purpose is lacking.
 Pain, Hayes teaches, without purpose becomes a meaningless struggle.

-The capacity to reach out to others is also imperative in Hayes’ teachings about healing.
-The mind can utilize “needless defenses” to help avoid pain.
+The capacity to reach out to others is central to Hayes’ teachings about healing.
+The mind can create “needless defenses” to help avoid pain.
 This, unfortunately, has the side effect of hindering healing.
-By isolating himself Obi-Wan is not only nurturing destructive habits that lead to stagnation, he is also failing to utilize one of his greatest strengths.
+By isolating himself, Obi-Wan is not only nurturing destructive habits that lead to stagnation, he is also failing to utilize one of his greatest strengths.

 Obi-Wan’s Greatest Strength

 Obi-Wan Kenobi has always been, if nothing else, a man of great compassion.
-His care is balanced between individuals around him and the vast, intergalactic struggles which are part of his life.
-While a master of the Force and a skilled warrior, Obi-Wan’s compassion is what keeps him going from adventure to adventure without succumbing to the immense pressure of his various missions.
+His care extends from individuals around him to the vast, intergalactic struggles which are part of his life.
+While a master of the Force and a skilled warrior, Obi-Wan’s compassion is what keeps him going from battle to battle without succumbing to the immense pressure of his responsibilities.

 Compassion, according to Dr. Robert Brooks and Dr. Sam Goldstein, enhances resilience by fortifying human connections while also nurturing the belief that we can make a positive difference (6).
 Obi-Wan is not only a Jedi Master, but a master of compassion…or at least he was before the Republic collapsed.
-His beliefs have been shaken to their core.
-He is driven by a sense of duty but it is not connected to his overarching sense of compassion, hence he becomes a disconnected husk of his former self, incapable of connecting with the people around him or through the Force.
+His beliefs have been shaken to the core.
+He is driven by a sense of duty, but it is not connected to his overarching sense of compassion.
+Hence he becomes a disconnected husk of his former self, incapable of connecting with the people around him or with the Force.
 In fact, he has effectively cut himself off from the Force almost completely.
-His ability to access the power now a memory like that of an aging athlete who recalls what he or she could once do but…those days are done.
-If not for the abduction of young Princess Leia we do not know when, or if, he would have been freed from his atrophy.
+His ability to access the power is now a memory like that of an aging athlete who recalls what he or she could once do but…those days are done.
+If not for the abduction of young Princess Leia, we do not know when, or if, he would have been freed from his atrophy.

 Weakness is one of the many conditions of living.
 Darth Vader always failed to grasp this truth.
-If the force can have a dark side why wouldn’t weaknesses accompany our strengths?
+If the Force can have a dark side, why wouldn’t weaknesses accompany our strengths?
 Everything has a shadow.
 The shadow gains strength through repression, not acceptance.
 Obi-Wan, when buried by Vader, taps into his emotions (Trust your feelings, Luke).
-His compassion for Leia and Luke ignite an exponential growth in his connection to the Force.
+His compassion for Leia and Luke ignites an exponential growth in his connection to the Force.
 Vader is defeated by the resurgent Jedi.
 Shpancer would not be surprised as he writes, “…acknowledging and building our strengths improves our ability to deal with our areas of weakness” (7).
-Weakness exists but it need not overwhelm us, Darth.
+Weakness exists, but it need not overwhelm us, Darth.

 Whole Again

-Obi-Wan’s authenticity is expressed in a confession to Owen Lars, who had asserted Luke needed to be a child.
+Obi-Wan’s authenticity is demonstrated in a confession to Owen Lars, who insisted Luke needed to be a child.
 The mature Jedi validates the wisdom of the farmer.
 Obi-Wan’s fractured mind led to an obsession with duty that blinded him to Owen’s insight.
 Humility, and the strength it provides, has returned to Obi-Wan.

-It is important to note that, according to Erik Erikson, if adults between the ages of 40-65 don’t succumb to stagnation they develop a sense of generativity.
-When teaching Erikson to my students I tell them generativity is the ability to feel generous across the generations.
+As we prepare to part company, allow me to bring Erik Erikson back to the stage.
+He taught that, if adults between the ages of 40-65 don’t succumb to stagnation, they develop a sense of generativity.
+When teaching Erikson to my students, I tell them generativity is the ability to feel generous across the generations.
 To feel a sense of responsibility to both the generation ahead and behind us.
-To plow what road we can to make the next generations path just a little easier while honoring the past generation by implementing their best lessons and helping them rest easy as life comes to an end.
+To plow what road we can to make the next generation’s path just a little easier while honoring the past generation by implementing their best lessons and helping them rest easy as life comes to an end.
 Care and compassion are inextricably linked to generativity and, evidently, to the Force as well.

 Endnotes